 Letter from the Dean

-Our student-centered certificate, master’s and doctoral programs in Curriculum and Instruction, Teaching English to Speakers of Other Languages (TESOL) and Leadership Studies provide inquiry-driven, problem-oriented examinations of public education and nonprofit organizations in a curriculum that emphasizes action research and practical experience.
+Our student-centered certificate, master’s and doctoral programs in Curriculum and Instruction and Leadership Studies provide inquiry-driven, problem-oriented examinations of public education and nonprofit organizations in a curriculum that emphasizes action research and practical experience.
 The school takes great pride in its graduates, who provide outstanding classroom instruction and educational leadership throughout the region and around the world.

 Dr. Calvin H. Allen, Jr.